IBM/Project_CodeNet/README.md

 full dataset.
 They can be used for code classification and code similarity research as a replacement of or in addition to the dataset [POJ-104](https://sites.google.com/site/treebasedcnn/).

-To expedite AI for code research using graph neural networks, we have included the simplified parse tree (SPT) representation of the code samples for each benchmark dataset.
-They are available in the "Archive SPT File" column of the table in the "Get this Dataset" section in our [data repository](https://developer.ibm.com/exchanges/data/all/project-codenet/).

 ## Dataset overview

 The Project CodeNet Dataset consists of a very large collection of source files, extensive metadata, tooling to access the dataset and make tailored selections, and documentation.